byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/byterub-wallet-cli.md

 to prove to a third party you did send the funds - or even to the merchant, if it is a honest mistake.
 ByteRub is private, so you can't just point to your transaction in the blockchain, as you can't tell who sent it, and who received it.
-However, by supplying the per-transaction private key to a party, that party can tell whether that transaction sent monero to that particular address.
+However, by supplying the per-transaction private key to a party, that party can tell whether that transaction sent byterub to that particular address.
 Note that storing these per-transaction keys is disabled by default, and you will have to enable it before sending, if you think you may need it: